Key Facts & Figures

 The efficient handling terminal for rail, road and seaborne cargo covers an area of approx. 80,000 square metres.

-During the last five years, intermodal transport in Rostock has increased by about 50 percent.
 The high level of customer demand demonstrates that there is increased interest in environmentally friendly transport chains and potential of intermodal railway traffic via the port site in Rostock.
 In order to be able to do justice to this demand also in the future the extension of further intermodal capabilities is a major contribution to strengthening the ferry and ro-ro network.
 At the same time this also results in a reduction of CO2 emissions by transports routed through Rostock.

 The large advantage of Rostock are the available railway track capacities at the port which allow for additional handling capabilities to be developed even at short notice.